 These injuries often appear moments after the delivery of the child.
 You might be able to detect them through external bruising and swelling or limited arm or face movements.
 Many of these injuries only require a little time to heal.
 But some can cause a child to face side effects of the injuries for the rest of their lives.

 Permanent impact of birth injuries

-One common condition that can result through a birth complication and lead to a lifelong disability is cerebral palsy.
-Cerebral palsy is a catch-all term for many disorders that can impact the baby’s brain function and body movement.
+One common condition that can result from a birth complication and lead to a lifelong disability is cerebral palsy.
+Cerebral palsy is a catch-all term for many disorders that can impact a baby’s brain function and body movement.
 Limited oxygen flow to the brain of the baby during delivery often causes cerebral palsy.
-Cerebral palsy can also develop because the doctor might not detect that there was a lack of oxygen flow during labor, a mother might have taken a harmful prescription during pregnancy or there could be bleeding in the child’s brain that goes undetected after birth.
+Cerebral palsy can also develop because the doctor might not detect that there was a lack of oxygen flow during labor, a mother might have taken a harmful prescription during pregnancy, or there could be bleeding in the child’s brain that goes undetected after birth.

-Cerebral palsy might take a while to appear and result in slow development, poor balance, muscle problems, uncontrollable movements and issues with hearing or seeing.
-Since cerebral palsy can impact a baby for life, you might be able to seek compensation to make up for the mistakes made by doctors and to help treat your child’s disability for many years to come.
+Cerebral palsy might take a while to appear and result in slow development, poor balance, muscle problems, uncontrollable movements, and issues with hearing or seeing.
+Since cerebral palsy can affect a baby for life, you might be able to seek compensation to make up for the mistakes made by doctors and to help treat your child’s disability for many years to come.